igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 against the JSON response and got nil.
 Why?
 Thanks to our HTTP client, it transformed the keys into `:transaction-info` and `:user-name`, and I was unaware of it.
 That's especially terrible after you've done with a `curl` and `jq` session and now moving to Clojure.

-That's completely fine to destruct foreign data and use transactionInfo and userName names in your code.
-Such naming signals that they came from the outer world.
-But please don't transform keywords back and forth when reaching the database, Kafka or whatever else.
-All you do is waste CPU time.
+That's completely fine to use `transactionInfo` and `userName` keys in your code.
+The naming signals they came from the outer world.
+Please don't transform keywords back and forth when reaching the database, Kafka or whatever else.
+All you do is waste CPU time and confuse programmers.

 ## Type hints